barissokat/movie-app/README.md

-# Getting Started with Create React App
+# Getting Started with Movie App

 This project is a **React.js** project.
 You can access the project page [here](https://movie-app-ruddy-eta.vercel.app/).